 This wasn’t a standalone event for the not-for-profit organisation, with Esports Youth Club hosting over 200 sessions like the one with Prince William in just the last year alone.

-Events have been held all over London in the past including one in 2022 when British esports host Frankie Ward was in attendance at a Brixton pop up.
+Events have been held all over London in the past including one in 2022 when British esports host Frankie Ward was in attendance at one of the first Esports Youth Club Brixton pop up events.